maelhawary/Convolution-Transformer-for-stock-price-predictions/README.md

 # Results:

-The model performs very well in traing, test, and validation dataset with MSE less than E-3
+The model performs very well in traning, test, and validation dataset with MSE less than E-3

 ## Dependency
 Python 3.8